Are You Supposed to File Taxes as An American Living in Mexico?

 But, because the U.S. requires you to pay taxes on your worldwide income, they’ve also put in place a program to help you avoid double taxation.

 This is known as the Foreign Earned Income Exclusion.
-For example in 2024, U.S. Citizens and Residents can exclude up to $126,500 of their earned income per person.
-This can be a significant way to reduce your U.S. taxes and in some cases even eliminate them!
+For example in 2025, U.S. Citizens and Residents can exclude up to $130,000 of their earned income per person.
+And up to $260,000 for a couple.
+This can be a significant way to reduce your U.S. taxes and, in some cases, even eliminate them!

 Important Filing Dates